 - Document and report on lending relationships' status and quality.

 - Direct due diligence and portfolio assessment practices, evaluating work.

 Popular Skills for Senior Credit Officer

-Survey takers who work as Senior Credit Officers usually report a few specific skills.
-Most notably, skills in Commercial Loans, Loan Underwriting, Risk Management / Risk Control, and Credit Control are correlated to pay that is above average, with boosts between 11 percent and 18 percent.
-Skills that pay less than market rate include Financial Analysis.
-Most people who know Financial Analysis also know Loan Underwriting.
+Senior Credit Officers report a focused set of job skills.
+Most notably, skills in Commercial Loans, Loan Underwriting, Risk Management / Risk Control, and Credit Control are correlated to pay that is above average, with boosts between 6 percent and 16 percent.
+Skills that seem to negatively impact pay include Financial Analysis.
+Most people experienced in Financial Analysis also know Loan Underwriting.